medialab/minet/docs/presentations/fosdem2020/deck.md

 ---

-## Complex spidering, scalability, storage, indexing, recombobulation, steam engines, fancy boats, unionization, agility, upper management, Peters syndrom, eXtreme programming
+## Complex spidering, scalability, storage, indexing, recombobulation, steam engines, fancy boats, unionization, agility, upper management, Peters syndrome, eXtreme programming

 _Most of it is irrelevant and made up but you get the point..._